Home / Comparisons / vs UptimeRobot

 Free $0/mo

-25 monitors, 5-min interval, email alerts
+25 monitors, 5-min interval, all alert channels

 Commercial use allowed